nxproject/workspace/readmes/README_T_MERGE.md

 # Merging

-Merging is accomplished by creating ***docx*** documents with embedded merge codes.
+Merging is accomplished by creating ***odt*** documents with embedded merge codes.
 This is an example:

 ![image](images/Merge2.png)